-The Denison senior tandem of centerfielder Tanner Johnson (Jefferson, WI/Jefferson) and right-handed pitcher Perley Provost (South Bend, IN/Culver Academy) have been named the Player and Pitcher of the Year, respectively, to highlight the 2018 All-North Coast Athletic Conference Baseball Team following balloting by the league coaches.
+CLEVELAND, OH -- Denison junior Will Krushena (Bloomfield Hills, MI/Detroit Country Day) and Allegheny junior Sean Kealey (Pittsburgh, PA/Baldwin) have been named the Player of the Year and the Pitcher of the Year to highlight the 2019 All-North Coast Athletic Conference Baseball Team following balloting by the league coaches.

-Provost, who elevated to the top team this year after landing on the second team in 2017 and the honorable mention squad in 2016, is also just the second pitcher in program history to earn the NCAC's Pitcher of the Year award after Cam Cowden brought home the award in the 2004 season.
-Provost closed out the regular season portion of the schedule with a perfect 10-0 record, which included a 7-0 mark in nine appearances against conference foes.
-He posted the third-best ERA in the league at 2.35 after allowing just 17 earned runs on 73 hits in 65.0 total innings of regular season work.
-In 15 total appearances on the year, he struck out 41 batters and limited opposing hitters to a .285 batting average.
-His top individual performance of the season came back on April 8th in a 7-0 win over Allegheny as he struck out a season-high 10 batters and scattered just six hits in 8.1 innings of scoreless work.
+Kealey, who elevated to the top team this year after landing on the honorable mention squad in 2018, is the ninth player in program history to earn the NCAC's Pitcher of the Year award and first since Chase Boyer earned the honor in 2016.
+The junior closed out the regular season portion of the schedule with a 6-3 record, which included a 4-1 mark in six appearances against conference foes.
+He posted a 3.80 ERA after allowing 27 earned runs on 55 hits in 64.0 total innings of regular season work.
+In 11 total appearances on the year, he struck out 69 batters and limited opposing hitters to a .234 batting average.

 Just three Wooster players are repeat selections on the top team from 2018, including senior utility player Chandler Dippman (Waterville, OH/St. John's Jesuit), senior first baseman Garrett Crum (Alliance, OH/Canton South) and junior designated hitter Dan Harwood (Brecksville, OH/Brecksville-Broadview Hts.).
 Crum and Dippman were also second-team selections in 2017.